JustA-Byte/Incident-Response-Labs/Phishing Alert Ticket Analysis.md

+## Introduction
+I have used the <a href="">Phishing Incident Response Playbook </a> to address the following Phishing email alert.

 | Ticket ID | Alert Message | Severity | Details | Ticket Status|
 |-----------|--------------|-----------|---------|--------------|
 | A-2703    | SERVER-MAIL Phishing attempt possible download of malware| Medium | The user may have opened a malicious email and opened attachments or clicked links. | Escalated|